• Skip to primary navigation

 Ingredients

-• 2.2 lbs small potatoes 1 kg, Note 1
+• 2 lbs fingerling potatoes 1 kg, Note 1

-• 3 tablespoons extra virgin olive oil + a little more to grease the pan Note 2
+• 3 tablespoons extra virgin olive oil + a little more to grease the pan, Note 2

 • 4 garlic cloves

-• 3-4 sprigs fresh rosemary Note 3
+• 3 small sprigs fresh rosemary Note 3

 • coarse sea salt

-• freshly ground black pepper
+• ground black pepper

 Instructions

-• Preheat oven: In the meantime, preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
+• In the meantime, preheat the oven to 400°F/200°C.

 • Drain the potatoes well and leave them to stand in the colander for about 5 minutes so that most of the water on their surface will evaporate.